ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/histograms.jpg" style="max-height:30vh; width:auto;"/>

-On the left, we have the result of mixing the two strategies without using any detheduction tricks.
+On the left, we have the result of mixing the two strategies without using any deduction tricks.
 This produces a vaguely Gaussian looking distribution averaging a score of 15, the same as using `MAJOR` or `LEAKS` on their own.
 On the right, we have the result of mixing the two strategies and using